Adlinke/technical-documentation/docs/Getting Started/vaultless-architecture.md

 4. Derived values are combined to produce an operation-specific result without exposing complete key material.
 5. No reconstructed secret or private key is written to disk or retained after the operation.

-If a Customer Fragment (CF) is configured, Akeyless cannot complete cryptographic operations without the customer's involvement.
+If a <Glossary>Customer Fragment (CF)</Glossary> is configured, Akeyless cannot complete cryptographic operations without the customer's involvement.

 ***